 This combo of features deploys Canon to deliver a competitive edge.
 The EOS 1D X Mk II also has a brand new sensor that has resulted in a modest increase in resolution from 18.1 to 20.2 million effective pixels along with speed and low-light shooting.

-Then this camera is also designed to be a workhorse for professional photographers as it keeps noise levels down throughout the sensitivity range.
+This camera is also designed to be a workhorse for professional photographers as it keeps noise levels down throughout the sensitivity range.
 It has fewer pixels on the same size sensor, which means each photoreceptor is larger thus can capture more light.
 This leads to the image signal requiring less amplification, giving images less noise.

-It can also shoot at up to 14 frames per second (fps) with full exposure metering and autofocus operation.
+It can also shoot up to 14 frames per second (fps) with full exposure metering and autofocus operation.
 And to enable these fast shooting rates, it also sports a ‘refined’ mirror system, which uses cams in place of springs to provide more control over the movement of the mechanical parts at high speeds.

 Then it is equipped with the latest CFast 2.0 memory cards.
 This newest memory card technology benefits continuous shooting speed and buffer not only depth but also compatibility with existing memory cards.
 Now, this Canon not only has super-fast constant shooting speeds but to keep up with it, it also has a fantastic autofocus system.
 It is updated with an expanded AF area, an adaptive 3D tracking system, and a new AI Servo AF III+ system.

 This leads to improved tracking sensitivity for subjects and adjusts to your movements as well as the topics.
 Then this autofocus tracking is also aided by a 360,000-pixel RGB+IR metering sensor for enhanced Detection.
 It has phase-detection autofocus points to enable faster focusing in live view and video mode.
-Another of its significant new features is 4K video, which is the first time it’s been introduced on a stills-orientated Canon DSLR.
+Another of its significant new features is the 4K video, which is the first time introduced on a stills-orientated Canon DSLR.

 Coming onto complementary elements, the 1D X Mark II also features a headphone socket to monitor the sound.
-It also has Motion JPEG format for video capture as it can store full images for each frame of data and also allows extraction of 8.8-megapixel stills.
+It also has Motion JPEG format for video capture as it can store full images for each frame of data and allows extraction of 8.8-megapixel stills.

 - Excellent control layout